Parsing JSON in SQL Server

 29 Salinas Holden NULL

-In order to get an object value of a JSON, we should use JSON_QUERY.
-The syntax is similar to JSON_VALUE
+To retrieve an object value from JSON, we use the JSON_QUERY function.
+Its syntax is similar to JSON_VALUE:

-then we can revise the query above as
+We can revise the previous query as follows:

 SELECT